muriarte/misc/README.md

 # misc
-Initially used for serving db.json throug https://my-json-server.typicode.com/muriarte/misc but can be used to host misc files
+Initially used for serving db.json through https://my-json-server.typicode.com/muriarte/misc but can be used to host other misc files